Dog-Friendly Adventures in Asheville

 - The Blue Ridge Parkway has trails for every experience level, and pets are welcome as long as they are leashed and owners clean up after them.
 So plan accordingly, and don’t forget to bring water for you and your pet.

 - Check out the Craggy Pinnacle trail at Craggy Gardens (milepost 364.4 on the Parkway), which ends at a 180-degree breathtaking view.
-Or take your pet to Graveyard Fields Loop, where he or she can enjoy splashing around in the cool creek or swimming below one of the two waterfalls.
+Or take your pet to Graveyard Fields Loop, where they can enjoy splashing around in the cool creek or swimming below one of the two waterfalls.

 Places to Visit